neth392/godot-improved-json/README.md

 <br>

 ## Why?
 Originally this project was created to bring JSON support to all of Godot's native types, including Objects & their properties.
-But with [Godot 4.4-dev2](https://godotengine.org/article/dev-snapshot-godot-4-4-dev-2/)'s release, [this commit](https://github.com/godotengine/godot/pull/92656) was merged doing just that.
+But with [Godot 4.4-dev2](https://godotengine.org/article/dev-snapshot-godot-4-4-dev-2/)'s release, [this pull request](https://github.com/godotengine/godot/pull/92656) was merged doing just that.
 However, after testing the new changes there were still issues that this project solves, predominantly in regards to Objects.

 The current issues with Godot's new JSON changes that this project addresses are:
 - `JSON.stringify(variant)` and `JSON.parse(variant)` do not detect the variant's type, it is redundantly required to use `JSON.stringify(JSON.from_native(variant))` and `JSON.to_native(JSON.parse(variant))`.
 Improved JSON automatically detects any variant's type and serializes it accordingly, without the need for boilerplate.